kaly20021110/CKPS/README.md

 ## Quick Start

-lightDAG is written in Golang, but all benchmarking scripts are written in Python and run with Fabric.
+CKPS is written in Golang, but all benchmarking scripts are written in Python and run with Fabric.
 To deploy and benchmark a testbed of 4 nodes on your local machine, clone the repo and install the python dependencies:

 ```shell
 git clone https://github.com/kaly20021110/CKPS.git